torizoemitchell/shark-week-FE/readme.md

 # Tempo

-provides an alternative to traditional hormonal birth-control and IUDs through utilizing daily temperature recordings in correlation with menstration tracking.
+Provides an alternative to traditional hormonal birth-control and IUDs through utilizing daily temperature recordings in correlation with menstration tracking.
 Tempo helps women track their ovulation history and well as predict their future cycles

 ## Demo 11/02/2018